a

 3. Data Encryption: Ensure that data transmitted between the device and other systems is encrypted to protect patient information and prevent interception or tampering.

 4. Software Updates and Patch Management: Keep the device's software up-to-date by regularly issuing patches and updates to address known vulnerabilities.
-Provide a mechanism for users to easily apply these updates.
+Provide a mechanism for users to apply these updates easily.

 5. Network Security: Medical devices should be designed to operate on secure networks.
 Use firewalls, intrusion detection systems, and other network security measures to protect against unauthorized access.